a-blondel/nwc-server/README.md

-# NWC / WFC Server
+# NWC / WFC / DWC Server

 A replacement server for NWC.
 Useful when you need to change behavior of a service from nintendowifi.net (e.g. when POST naswii.nintendowifi.net/ac returns an error following a server shutdown but you need a success in order to access another game server).